 "Testing irregularities" refers to problems with the administration of a test.
 Testing irregularities may result from actions of test takers, test center personnel, ETS, or from natural or man-made causes.
 When testing irregularities occur, they may affect an individual or groups of test takers.
 Such problems include, without limitation, administrative errors (such as improper timing, improper seating, defective materials [e.g., improper test forms], and defective equipment); improper access to test content; and other disruptions of test administrations (such as natural disasters or other emergencies).
 When testing irregularities occur, ETS may decline to score the test or cancel the test score.
 When, in ETS's judgment it is appropriate to do so, ETS gives affected test takers the opportunity to take the test again as soon as possible without charge.

-When, in ETS's judgment or the judgment of test center administrators, there is a discrepancy in a test taker's identification, the test taker may be dismissed from the test center.
+When, in ETS's judgment or the judgment of test center administrators, there is a discrepancy in a test-taker's identification, the test taker may be dismissed from the test center.
 In addition, ETS may decline to score the test or cancel the test score if the documents or photos from the test day cannot be validated or if ETS has evidence that the test taker did not appear for the test.

 ETS may also cancel scores if, in its judgment, there is substantial evidence that they are invalid for any other reason.
 Substantial evidence means evidence that is sufficient to persuade a reasonable person; the substantial evidence standard is lower (i.e., requires less proof) than the reasonable doubt, clear and convincing, and preponderance of the evidence standards.
 Evidence of invalid scores may include, without limitation, discrepant handwriting, unusual answer patterns and inconsistent performance on different parts of the test.
 Before canceling scores pursuant to this paragraph, ETS notifies the test taker in writing about its concerns, gives the test taker an opportunity to submit information that addresses ETS's concerns, considers any such information submitted and offers the test taker a choice of options.
 The options may include voluntary score cancellation, a free retest or arbitration in accordance with ETS’s standard Arbitration Agreement.
 In addition, the test taker is sent a copy of a booklet, Why and How Educational Testing Service Questions Test Scores, which explains this process in greater detail.
 (This booklet is available to a test taker at any time on request.)